 Ken presents leadership sessions at numerous conferences throughout the year including regional and national NACA, regional and national ACUI, as well as regional and national NODA conferences.
 Ken’s philosophy starts with ‘F’, ends with ‘N’, and puts ‘U’ in the middle.
 With the help of his daughter, Ken puts FUN in everything he does and believes.
 Ken makes sure to engage, entertain, educate and more importantly have FUN!

 Commentary topics: Strengths based leadership; four frames; conflict management style awareness; developing your career trajectory; servant leadership

 Commentary topics: international finance; anti-corruption efforts; Middle Eastern affairs

 Matthew Nobles is a 2006 initiate of the University of Florida Circle of Omicron Delta Kappa.
-He is currently a member of the National Advisory Council.
+He has previously served as a member of the National Advisory Council.